 If you can't or don't want to use shims to raise the height, you can also use PVC pipes (more on that below) to extend the leg height.

 Keep in Mind...

 If you use legs like mine that come in sets of two, (as opposed to four separate legs) you'll need to measure the width of the legs to determine the minimum table width you can have.

 My legs are about 24 inches wide.
 I originally wanted my table tops to be 24 inches wide, but to accommodate the width of the legs, I had to make the tops 26 inches wide.

-Measure carefully and mark the location where you will screw the legs into the table top.
+When you attach the legs to your tabletop, measure carefully and mark the location where you will screw the legs into the table top.
 Ensure there is room for the legs to fold completely, and ensure the screws you use aren't too long so they don't come through to the top side of the table.

 Also, if your legs are not hollow (and, therefore, you can't insert shims) PVC pipe is a good solution.